fazlizekiqi/envar/README.md

 If you'd like to contribute to this plugin, feel free to fork the repository and submit a pull request.
 We welcome contributions that improve functionality, fix bugs, or enhance the user interface.

 ## License
-This plugin is licensed under the MIT License.

 ---